Cycling Around Tasmania: Day 4 – Swansea To Bicheno

 Central Business District Bicheno

 I put up my tent on the cushy grass surface in Caravan Park’s camper section.
-I was surrounded by over a dozen fellow bikers – but these guys and their wives – were motorcyclists who belonged to the Ulysses Motorcycle Club.
-Billed as a club for “mature riders” I was looking at a crew who looked like they were in the retirement phase of their life journey – kinda like me!
+Over a dozen fellow bikers were camped around me; these guys and their wives were motorcyclists who belonged to the Ulysses Motorcycle Club.
+Billed as a club for “mature riders,” I was looking at a crew who looked like they were in the retirement phase of their life journey – kinda like me!

 my tent at Bicheno Caravan Park